 How to open Remote Desktop Connection (RDC) in Windows

 If you are using Windows 10, you can launch the Remote Desktop Connection client from the Start Menu.
 Open the Start Menu and scroll through the apps list until you find the folder called Windows Accessories.
 In it, click or tap on the Remote Desktop Connection to open it.

 You can also use Cortana's search box from the taskbar.
-Type the word "remote" in the search field and click or tap the appropriate result.
+Type the word "remote" in the search field and click or tap on the appropriate result.

-Or, you can click or tap the microphone icon on the same search box and say: "Open Remote Desktop Connection!".
+Alternatively, you can click or tap the microphone icon on the same search box and say: "Open Remote Desktop Connection!".

 In Windows 7 you can also launch the Remote Desktop Connection client from the Start Menu.
 Click "All Programs" and navigate to the Accessories group.
 There, click the Remote Desktop Connection shortcut.

 If you prefer, you can also use the search to find and open the Remote Desktop Connection client.

 If you are using Windows 8.1, you can open the Remote Desktop Connection from the Start screen.
 Go to the Apps view, look for the Remote Desktop Connection client and click or tap its name to launch it.
 You should find it in the "Windows Accessories" folder.

 A slightly faster way of starting the Remote Desktop Connection client is to use the search.
 To do that, switch to the Start screen and write the word "remote."
 Then, click or tap the Remote Desktop Connection search result.